Oh, yum…..fresh strawberry jam slathered on a nice warm, buttery, lemon buttermilk scone. Delicious!!

 - Remove the jars and place them on a towel in a draft-free area and allow to cool for 24 hours.
 Check the lids by pressing the center of each one.
 If it springs back it is not sealed and should be refrigerated.
 Tighten the rings of each sealed jar and store in a cool, dry space for up to one year.

+The pectin you buy is made from natural apple pectin, but it is more concentrated.
+Using pectin dramatically reduces the cooking time, which helps to preserve the vitamins and flavor of the fruit, and uses much less added sugar.
+Pectin enables you to achieve perfectly set jam every time.
 It is important to follow any canning and processing instructions included in the recipe and refer to USDA guidelines about the sterilization of canned products.